Table of Contents |

 Located at 398 E Jefferson Street, Salvage Sisters Antique Market is one of several cool antique stores in Franklin.
 This is not your traditional antique store, but rather, more of a mom-and-pop-store-meets-shabby-chic kind of place that features individual, curated booths, offering everything from vintage suitcases, metal cabinets, and locker room baskets, to vintage furniture, jewelry and collectibles.

-Thanks For The Thyme Primitives and Treasures
+Thanks For the Thyme Primitives and Treasures

-Located at 396 E Jefferson Street in Franklin is another interesting, little antique shop called Thanks For The Thyme Primitives and Treasures.
+Located at 396 E Jefferson Street in Franklin is another interesting, little antique shop called Thanks for The Thyme Primitives and Treasures.
 They offer a variety of antiques, collectibles, primitives, garden decorations, quilts, and one-of-a-kind items.

 The Art of Kira Studio

 The Art of Kira Studio is located at 169 E Jefferson Street.
 This small gallery is owned operated by Kira Brant, who received her Bachelor’s Degree in Fine Arts from the Herron School of Art in 2003.
 Kira says, “I love to share my passion for art while teaching students to have fun!
 Art should be fun, not stressful.”
-The Art of Kira Studio offers a variety of classes, including kids weekly classes, special needs art, kids private parties, adult private parties, art club for kids and art party fundraising.
+The Art of Kira Studio offers a variety of classes, including kids weekly classes, special needs art, kids’ private parties, adult private parties, art club for kids and art party fundraising.

 Vintage Whimsy